-In the first wave of guidance from the Government on 16 March it looked possible that hearings with litigants in person might go ahead through necessity given the difficulties in ensuring those representing themselves had adequate technology for hearings.
-However, the tighter social distancing guidelines issued by the Government on 23 March have rendered even those hearings unlikely to be permissible in person.
+In the first wave of guidance from the Government on 16 March 2020 it looked possible that hearings with litigants in person might go ahead through necessity, given the difficulties in ensuring that all those representing themselves had adequate technology for hearings.
+However, the tighter social distancing guidelines issued by the Government meant even those hearings were unlikely to be permissible in person, save in exceptional circumstances.

 Are video hearings safe and private?